CHS-githubbb/LabHomework/README.md

 # **LabHomework**

+## ToolsSeminar-CS
-This is a repository of all homework form the lab seminar: [ToolsSeminar-CS](https://github.com/chhzh123/ToolsSeminar-CS).</br>
+This repository contains homework form the lab seminar: [ToolsSeminar-CS](https://github.com/chhzh123/ToolsSeminar-CS)</br>
-The schedule of the seminar is listed below.
+The schedule of the seminar is listed below:
 </br>

 |   |Topic|Main Tools|